About the Papers of Roger Brooke Taney

 Volunteers

-Project efforts have been advanced by the valuable contributions of graduate assistants, staff, interns and volunteers:
+Our project continues to benefit from the contributions of our graduate assistants, interns and volunteers:

 - Erin Jackson